-Veteran business leaders are constantly urging younger entrepreneurs to check their financial statements.
+Veteran business leaders are always urging younger entrepreneurs to check their financial statements.
 The importance of this advice stems from one of the most common reasons for business failure.
-When you’re as busy as an entrepreneur, it’s very easy to unknowingly focus your attention on the wrong areas.
+When you’re as busy as an entrepreneur, it’s easy to focus your attention on the wrong areas unknowingly.
 But all the improvements in the world won’t save your financial health if you let the real root of your problem go ignored.
 This is where the information on your financial statements come into play.

 In this guide, we’ll explain why you need to keep an eye on your business financials, specific metrics to look for, and how to choose the right person to prepare these documents.